alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 )
 ```

-This kind of coupling explains why SQL-driven database connectivity librairies
+This kind of coupling explains why SQL-driven database connectivity libraries
 stop shining as soon a join is involved, not even talking about more complex
 queries.
 Indeed, even if possible, it is not idiomatic to build SQL queries
 from various parts constructed in a really independent way.
 Common